hlgr360/so-simple-theme/_posts/blog/2020-05-03-accessing-rds-from-cmdln.md

 Another weekend, another gotcha.
 The task for today was to enable my son to connect his upcoming Firefox Theme manager to a MySQL database.
 After some frustrating attempts to install MySQL bloatware locally, I suggested he quickly spins up a RDS instance in our AWS account to test it.

 Well, if life would be just that easy.
 Getting the instance up and running was easy enough, but then we hit a wall by trying to connect to it locally.
-See, the default setting of AWS RDS is to create the DB instance in a lockdown state - without public internet access, sending an unsuspectING Developer on a goose chase around the documentation trying to figure out how to reconfigure it.
-And yes, I know its a good practice to create the database instance in lock-down state, but not everyone likes to chase down the config settings to run a quick experiment.
+See, the default setting of AWS RDS is to create the DB instance in a lockdown state - without public internet access, sending an unsuspecting developer on a goose chase around the documentation trying to figure out how to reconfigure it.
+And yes, I know its a good practice to create the database instance in lock-down state, but not everyone likes to chase down the config settings to be able to run a quick experiment.

 As it turns out there are two settings, you need to change to be able to connect to your RDS instance from your local system: